The 3 Big Cs of Continuous Agile Development

 This blog will take a closer look at CI/CD/CT in Agile: continuous integration in Agile; continuous testing in Agile; and continuous delivery in Agile.

 Agile and continuous development go together.

-In the age of Agile and digital transformation strategies, every brand is looking to set themselves apart.
-You need to be offering services to end users on their terms, on their devices, at their convenience, streamlining and differentiating features.
-On top of that, end users expect everything to look great, work perfectly — quickly.
+In the age of Agile and digital transformation strategies, every brand is looking to set itself apart.
+You need to offer services to end users on their terms, on their devices, at their convenience, streamlining and differentiating features.
+On top of that, end users expect everything to look great, work perfectly — and quickly.

 What’s commonly known is that acceleration can come in the form of adopting an Agile process: